10 Best Brushless Impact Drivers of 2022 – Reviews & Top Picks

 In recent years, brushless has become one of the biggest buzzwords in power tools.
 If you’ve ever had the pleasure of using a tool with a brushless motor, you know exactly why.
 Compared to traditional brushed motors, brushless offers a drastically improved power-to-weight ratio, better battery life, and longer overall lifespan.
-If you’re shopping for a new impact driver in 2020, then brushless is the best choice.
+If you’re shopping for a new impact driver of the year, then brushless is the best choice.

 Once you peruse the many available brushless impact drivers, you’ll discover diverse options to choose from.
 Though they all offer the same basic functionality, the features they provide and ease of use will differ as much as the price.
 We’ve tested tons of these powerful little tools so you don’t have to.
 The following ten reviews will compare the ones we think are the ten best to help you narrow down the choices.